mariolazzari/go-ninja/README.md

 ### Imports

 For importing files use *import* keyword.
+Multiple imports will be put between brackets.
 Unused imports will cause errors.

 ### Go standard library